gmezan/snake-MATLAB/README.md

 Snake game using matlab.
 GUIDE project.

 ## Results
-Using Tiva-C microcontroller as control for the game.
+Using Tiva-C microcontroller as remote for the game.
 It also works with keyboard.

 <img src="/photo1.JPG" width="350" height="500">